Medieval cuisine: Cookbooks

 Cookbooks, or more specifically, recipe collections, compiled in the Middle Ages are among the most important historical sources for medieval cuisine.
-The first cookbooks began to appear towards the end of the 13th century.
+The first cookbooks began to appear toward the end of the 13th century.
 The Liber de Coquina, perhaps originating near Naples, and the Tractatus de modo preparandi have found a modern editor in Marianne Mulon, and a cookbook from Assisi found at Châlons-sur-Marne has been edited by Maguelonne Toussaint-Samat.
 Though it is assumed that they describe real dishes, food scholars do not believe they were used as cookbooks might be today, as a step-by-step guide through the cooking procedure that could be kept at hand while preparing a dish.
 Few in a kitchen, at those times, would have been able to read, and working texts have a low survival rate.

 The recipes were often brief and did not give precise quantities.
 Cooking times and temperatures were seldom specified since accurate portable clocks were not available and since all cooking was done with fire.
 At best, cooking times could be specified as the time it took to say a certain number of prayers or how long it took to walk around a certain field.
 Professional cooks were taught their trade through apprenticeship and practical training, working their way up in the highly defined kitchen hierarchy.
 A medieval cook employed in a large household would most likely have been able to plan and produce a meal without the help of recipes or written instruction.
 Due to the generally good condition of surviving manuscripts it has been proposed by food historian Terence Scully that they were records of household practices intended for the wealthy and literate master of a household, such as Le Ménagier de Paris from the late 14th century.
 Over 70 collections of medieval recipes survive today, written in several major European languages.

 The repertory of housekeeping instructions laid down by manuscripts like the Ménagier de Paris also include many details of overseeing correct preparations in the kitchen.
-Towards the onset of the early modern period, in 1474, the Vatican librarian Bartolomeo Platina wrote De honesta voluptate et valetudine ("On honourable pleasure and health") and the physician Iodocus Willich edited Apicius in Zürich in 1563.
+Toward the onset of the early modern period, in 1474, the Vatican librarian Bartolomeo Platina wrote De honesta voluptate et valetudine ("On honorable pleasure and health").
+In 1563, the physician Iodocus Willich edited Apicius, in Zürich.

 High-status exotic spices and rarities like ginger, pepper, cloves, sesame, citron leaves and "onions of Escalon" all appear in an eighth-century list of spices that the Carolingian cook should have at hand.
 It was written by Vinidarius, whose excerpts of Apicius survive in an eighth-century uncial manuscript.
-Vinidarius' own dates may not be much earlier.
+Vinidarius's own dates may not be much earlier.